-- The new school development planning process is underway and is informed by meaningful consultation with stakeholders and available data in order to identify future priorities. - During the inspection, the ETI met with a representative of the board of governors.
+- The school development plan is informed by meaningful consultation with stakeholders and available data in order to identify future priorities. - During the inspection, the ETI met with a representative of the board of governors.
 It was reported that the governors are well-informed about the life and work of the school and contribute effectively to the management of the school by carrying out appropriately their challenge and support roles.

-The ETI was unable to evaluate:
+The ETI was unable to evaluate fully:

-- the effectiveness of strategic leadership; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement.
+- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement.